 Another little trick that helps me ignore all of the clutter in my mind, the hesitation and negativity, is to simply remind myself of my choices and the outcome of each one of them.
 It’s quite simple at the end, do the math, you can either skip your workout and feel regret, accumulate stress, and feel disappointed or you can CHOOSE to go for it, give it your best and visualize yourself feeling proud, happy, fulfilled and fit.
 Whoever said “I regret doing this workout” anyways?
 Even in your shittyest mood, a workout will most probably ALWAYS do you good!

 We all have big goals and dreams, who doesn’t want to look and feel their best?
 It’s important to remember that our path is a JOURNEY and not a DESTINATION.
 Of course, we might reach our goals and feel accomplished and successful, but what is it really worth if we never focus on the present moment and make the most out of each experience?
 Breaking down our bigger goals into smaller ones really helps us stay motivated and focused; it also gives us a regular sense of achievement that keeps us energized and alive.
-You can check out some of my shorter-term challenges HERE.

 This is a simple tip that can work wonders.
 Start with mini-rewards for completing 1 workout (ex.
 You get to watch your favorite T.V. show once you’re done training), then move on to medium-rewards for reaching your weekly workout plan (ex.
 Make yourself a little fitness bucket, and drop a 20$ bill each time you’ve achieved your weekly goal).
 And finally, prepare a bigger reward for when you hit a milestone (ex.
 Once I am able to do a pull-up, I will take out the saved money from my fitness bucket and go buy myself a new outfit).